input-output-hk/catalyst-voices/utilities/reviews-mock-server/README.md

 npm run dev
 ```

-This runs both Prism and Express concurrently using the OpenAPI spec from the canonical location at `catalyst_voices/packages/internal/catalyst_voices_repositories/openapi/cat-reviews.json`.
+This runs both Prism and Express concurrently.
+Uses the OpenAPI spec from `catalyst_voices/packages/internal/catalyst_voices_repositories/openapi/cat-reviews.json`.

 ## OpenAPI Spec

 The `cat-reviews.json` file in this directory is a copy of the canonical spec for Docker builds.
 If the API changes, update the canonical file and copy it here:

 ```sh